Internet home of information about A.K. Mozumdar

 Still another old postcard view of the Temple of Christ.

-The temple was a popular subject for postcard distributors
+The temple was a popular subject for postcard distributors and there were many views published in the 1940s.

 This early color photo shows the Temple of Christ in all its glory.